 It took a moment for Duffy to spot what she was pointing at.
 "Good work.
 Let's go look."
 He angled his helicopter towards the ground vehicles.
 "99, this is lead, we've spotted a group of emergency vehicles.
 Probably heading for our target.
 Fall in behind me and we'll see what we see."

 "Roger, lead."
 Within a minute the other chopper was in formation with him.
 The two aircraft did a careful fly-over of the first responders.
 The three vehicles were climbing an unpaved dirt path into the deeper into the Silver Islands.

 "Anyone else wonder where they're going at this time in the morning in this empty and forbidding landscape?"
 Cruz asked from the back.
 His tone made it clear that he had no doubt at all in his mind where the civilian authorities were headed.

 "Maybe we should ask them," the co-pilot observed.

 The radio locked onto the emergency channel and the helicopter crew could hear a smattering of chatter.
 It sounded like none of the first responders had noticed the two helicopters yet.
 That would change in a hurry.
 Helicopters were a lot of things, but quiet was not one of them.
-And those designed, as these two were, to be used to assist in rescues and disaster relief have been made intentionally louder than the standard helicopter.
-It was all part of the design; a louder helicopter made it easier for stranded survivors to hear and, hopefully, signal.
+And those designed, as these two were, to be used to assist in rescues and disaster relief have been made intentionally louder than the standard helicopter, because a louder helicopter made it easier for stranded survivors to hear and, the reasoning went, signal.
 The sound of the rotors of this model of helicopter was as much a part of its 'rescue equipment' as the MREs, blankets, and medical equipment that was kept on board.

 Major Duffy listened for a call-sign from one of the vehicles.
 "Whatever happened to the days when police vehicles had their call-signs painted on the roof, like in Adam 12?"